lukebfox/nix-configs/README.md

   λ nixops-rebuild --flake ".#<name?>" switch
 ```

-Using the latest nix and symlinking this repo to `/etc/nixos` enables me to rebuild my system with a simple `nixos-rebuild switch`.
+Using the latest version of nix and symlinking this repo to `/etc/nixos` enables me to rebuild my system with a simple `nixos-rebuild switch`.

 ### Home Manager Configurations